-TB is now the leading cause of death amongst infectious diseases worldwide.
+TB is now the leading cause of death among infectious diseases worldwide.
 In the Pacific region it is an important health issue.
 Papua New Guinea (PNG) is listed by the World Health Organization as one of 30 high TB burden countries, with an estimated incidence rate of 432 per 100,000 population, and an incidence of multi-drug resistant TB of 23 per 100,000.

 The Mycobacterium TB complex is a group of closely related acid-fast bacilli including Mycobacterium TB and Mycobacterium bovis.
 Both domestic and wild animal species are hosts for Mycobacterium bovis.
 While Mycobacterium TB is avirulent in cattle and transmission back to humans is extremely rare, Mycobacterium bovis can infect humans and humans can infect livestock.